Interactions and migration rescuing ecological diversity: Acknowledgments

 \section{Acknowledgments}

-During the preparation of the manuscript we became aware of J. Denk and O. Hallatscheck work on tipping points in mutualistic Lotka-Volterra communities \cite{denk2023}.
+During the preparation of the manuscript we became aware of Jonas Denk and Oskar Hallatscheck work on tipping points in mutualistic Lotka-Volterra communities \cite{denk2023}.
 Their results are complementary and agree with ours.
 We would like to thank them for sharing their results and constructive interactions.
-We also thank J. Baron, M. Barbier, J. F. Arnoldi, and L. F. Cugliandolo for stimulating discussions.
+We also thank Joseph Baron, M. Barbier, J. F. Arnoldi, and L. F. Cugliandolo for stimulating discussions.

 This work was supported by the Simons Foundation Grant on \emph{Cracking the Glass Problem} (\# 454935 Giulio Biroli).

 \begin{widetext}